 In the event of a divorce or a legal separation, the person who was the spouse of the enrolled student prior to the divorce or legal separation will remain eligible for coverage under the enrolled student's student health plan membership, whether or not the judgment was entered prior to the effective date of the enrolled student's student health plan membership.
 This coverage is provided with no additional premium other than the normal cost of covering a current spouse.
 The former spouse will remain eligible for this coverage only until the enrolled student is no longer required by the judgment to provide health insurance for the former spouse or the enrolled student or former spouse remarries, whichever comes first.
-In these situations, Blue Cross and Blue Shield must be notified within 30 days of a change to the enrolled student's former spouse's address.
-Otherwise, Blue Cross and Blue Shield will not be liable for any acts or omissions due to having the enrolled student's former spouse's incorrect address on file.
+In these situations, Blue Cross and Blue Shield must be notified within 30 days of a change to the enrolled student's former spouse's incorrect address on file.
 If the enrolled student remarries, the former spouse may continue coverage under a separate student health plan membership with the group, provided the divorce judgment requires that the enrolled student provide health insurance for the former spouse.
 This is true even if the enrolled student's new spouse is not enrolled under the enrolled student's student health plan membership.